samsonkayajibade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6.Create a script that creates a new local variable.
+7 Create a script that creates a new global variable.